doableware/djongo/docs/docs/get-started.md

 Features under development at DjongoNxt are not a part of the standard Djongo package.
 Visit the [sponsors page][sponsor_page] for more information.
 {: .notice--info}

-DjongoNxt is a Django and MongoDB connector for full featured database usage.
-It provides many features of MongoDB enabled through Django.
-It comes with support for:
+DjongoNxt brings support to all features of MongoDB features including:

 ### Indexes

-Support for all indexes provided by MongoDB, for example 2dSphere Index, Text Index and Compound Indexes.
+Support for indexes provided by MongoDB, for example 2dSphere Index, Text Index and Compound Indexes.

 ### Model Query